Creating Policies

 Before creating policies:

-docker-compose up opa -d) - You understand basic Rego syntax
+- You understand basic Rego syntax

 Policy Structure